ChiragKaudan/ThoughtsBlogged/aboutme.md

 I like to think about things and most of my thoughts aren't very good, but sometimes I have the urge to share some select few thoughts that I think aren't horrible with other people.
 But they are far too long to read in paragraphs of text messages.
 So I created this blog, enjoy your time here!

+I also enjoy explaining technical stuff to people of varying technical backgrounds (school children, non-math adults, math undergrads, people that know more math than me, etc.) in ways such that each group can benefit.